Felony DWI Defense

 In some cases, we are able to find a weakness in the State’s case and can obtain a dismissal of charges against you.
 In other cases, we might have a legal issue that we can prevail on which could also lead to a dismissal of the charges.
 While these outcomes are rare, it takes an experienced eye to spot these issues and prevail on the issues.
 As you’ve no doubt realized reading this article, if the State persists in its desire to convict you of a DWI Felony Repetition, the consequences are much worse than if they prosecute you for a misdemeanor DWI.
 Therefore, we vigorously defend not only the elements of the DWI but also the use of the underlying convictions.

-We’ve handles thousands of cases that did not go to trial.
+We’ve handled thousands of cases that did not go to trial.
 If you are looking for an experienced group of attorneys to defend you, call us at (817) 203-2220.

 If you have been arrested for a felony DWI in Texas, contact us: